stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   Resolutely, though my outer consciousness had previously rejected what my intuition would have liked to imply, it could reject that stupendous conception no longer.
-What was fantasy in the tale of &ldquo;Alice&rdquo; now came to me as a grave and immediate reality.
+What was fantasy in the tale of  "Alice " now came to me as a grave and immediate reality.
 That looking-glass had indeed possessed a malign, abnormal suction; and the struggling speaker in my dream made clear the extent to which it violated all the known precedents of human experience and all the age-old laws of our three sane dimensions.
-It was more than a mirror&mdash;it was a gate; a trap;
+It was more than a mirror--it was a gate; a trap;
 a link with spatial recesses not meant for the denizens of our visible universe, and realizable only in terms of the most intricate non-Euclidean mathematics.
 And in some outrageous fashion Robert Grandison had passed out of our ken into the glass and was there immured, waiting for